Amsterdam is a great place to do spend your holidays. Do you know why?

 You will also see a lot of tradition Dutch cookies, called stroopwaffels, with caramel inside.
 They are very delicious and while you are eating the first, you will be thinking about eating the second!

 Bitterballen is crispy meatballs normally served with mustard.
 It is a very common Dutch snack and is really good when combined with beer - heaven!
 Speaking of beer, if you are in the Netherlands, you need to try dutch beers.
 For instance, Heineken, Grolsch and Bavaria.
 In Amsterdam, you can also visit the Heineken Experience, an interactive adventure through the intense and dynamic world of Heineken.

 - Red Light Street -

-This part of the city is really calm during the day, making you wonder if it is not a normal place.
-However, at night it transforms into something unusual for most of the people, turning into a tourist attraction.
+This part of the city is really calm during the day, but at night it transforms into something unusual for most of the people, turning into a tourist attraction.
 There are red lights, sex signs and girls at the window everywhere.
 You can experience and watch sex shows.

 Image from nomadicmatt (Pinterest)

 In Amsterdam, you can dance in different types of clubs: warehouses (Warehouse Elementenstraat), school (De School) and industrial buildings (Sugarfactory), and basements (Shelter), where some of them really hidden.